chetangosavi/2048-Game/README.md

 Every time you press a key - all tiles slide.
 Tiles with the same value that bump into one-another are merged.

 Made Using : Html, Css & Javascript

+How to play : Use your arrow keys to move the tiles.
+Tiles with the same number merge into one when they touch.
+Add them up to reach 2048!